Aatikah-Sheikh/Red-Object-Detection/README.md

 * Python 3.11

 ### How to Use
-**Note** this project runs in simulation mode only and does not deploy directly onto the drone hardware.
+**Note:** this project runs in simulation mode only and does not deploy directly onto the drone hardware.
 1. **Clone or download** this repository.
 2. Open MATLAB and set the working directory to the repository folder.
 3. Load your waypoint data file (csv).